SethRobinson/GPTAvatar/README.md

 Alternatively, you can ditch the lip syncing tech by editing Assets/_Script/AIManager.cs and commenting out #define CRAZY_MINNOW_PRESENT

+Note that when running from the Unity editor, it does more debug stuff, it writes out every .json it sends/receives for debugging purposes.
 ---

 Credits and links